mantamx/process_mnist_files/README.md

 `main_knn.cpp`, `main_kmc.cpp`, and `main_mnist_handler.cpp` are example programs, sufficiently parameterized to experiment with the above classes.

-_Implementation wise, NaiveBayesClassifier is set up, but I'm still lacking understanding in some parts.
-Handling the counts and probabilities (though, probabilities will not be used in final calculations) is OK, but I'm trying to come to terms with how to deal with feature values of test images that have not occurred in the training set.
+_Implementation wise, NaiveBayesClassifier is set up, but I still lack the level of understanding I need in some parts in order to autonomously implement NBC.
+Handling the counts and probabilities <!-- (though, probabilities will not be used in final calculations) --> is OK, but I'm trying to come to terms with how to deal with feature values of test images that have not occurred in the training set.
 I know to apply a Laplace correction for these zero counts, as well as the need to scale the data.
-But am unsure about a few small aspects around this yet._
+But am yet unsure about a few aspects around this._

 _In parallel, while thinking on Naïve Bayes Classifier, I am also looking into understanding neural networks and have come quite far.
 This will help me in implementation of a basic and conventional neural network with perceptrons and a Sigmoid or ReLU activation function.
 I know the final layer must have 10 output nodes, the first layer has 784 inputs.
 Using back propagation to determine the weights and biases of the negative gradient of the cost function (in order to find the minimum of the cost function) is a welcome challenge that essentially boils down to structuring things properly._

 _By the way, the approach taken for the cost function for Neural Networks is the same total distance calculation that I have considered in my implementation of K-Means Clustering.
-With K-Means Clustering, only a value was calculated, and we tracked the percentage changes of the decreasing total distance / error / costs as one of few critieria to break out of the loop.
-With Neural Networks the calculation has dependencies on lots of weights and biases (the parameters), thus its a function with terms we have to estimate in order to find the minimum (or rather the smallest of a series of minima)._
+With K-Means Clustering, a value is calculated as the sum of differences of Eucledean distances, and over iterations in which centroids are recalculated, the percentage changes of this decreasing total distance / error / cost is tracked, and it is one of few considered critieria to break out of the loop.
+With Neural Networks the cost function has dependencies on lots of weights and biases (the parameters of the Neural Network).
+Therefore, it is a function with terms we have to estimate in order to find the minimum (or rather the smallest of a series of minima)._

 ## K Nearest Neighbors
 There is no training involved with KNN.
-It is computationally intensive as it calculates distances from a test point to the reference data, over and over, with nothing to cache, etc.
+It is computationally intensive as it calculates distances from a test point to the reference data, over and over, with nothing to cache.

-Therefore argument `-count_train` (see EXAMPLE.exe) has runtime impact.
+Therefore argument `-count_train` (see `main_knn.cpp`) has runtime impact.

 Also the distribution of points (images, each a vector in 784-dimensional space) plays a significant role in the outcome of the test.
-Due to the way I chose to process the data and model the dataset, I don't have the option to introduce an optional parameter to shuffle the training (or what I called reference) data.
-Can change this, but it's not necessary as I now understand the algorithm and know the effect of the distribution on the outcome.
+Due to the way I chose to process the data and model the dataset, I can't introduce an optional parameter to shuffle the training (or what I called reference) data.
+This can be changed, but it's not necessary as I now understand the algorithm and know the effect of the distribution on the outcome.
 A way to compensate for this effect / dependency is, in my view, to increase `-k`.

 ## K-Means Clustering
 Training is involved.
 Actually, it is calculating cluster centers.
 For this implementation, the number of clusters is parameterized, but I have sofar tested mainly with 10.